craighurley/vagrant-centos-7-workstation/README.md

         Login via virtualboxes remote display by RDP'ing to `localhost:3389`.

-        Optionally, start the graphical desktop
+        Optionally, start the graphical desktop if it has been installed:

         ```
         $ startx